 An 11 year old Wiltshire boy, who survived being struck by lightning at his school gates in Swindon, has been talking about his remarkable recovery.

 Joe Compton's heart stopped after he was hit during a storm in September.
 He's now out of hospital, and is recovering at home.

 School children in Swindon will be given first aid lessons on how to save lives by St Johns Ambulance.

 It comes after an 11-year-old student was struck by lightning outside the Dorcan Academy last week.

-A schoolboy is in hospital after being struck by lightning.
+A schoolboy is recovering in hospital after surviving a direct hit by lightning.

 Joe Compton, a pupil at the Dorcan Academy in Swindon, was struck yesterday afternoon.
 Teachers, staff from a nearby leisure and ambulance crews saved his life after managing to restart his heart.